tboudreaux/GridFire/docs/static/mainpage.md

 ### Install Scripts
-GridFire ships with an installer (`install.sh`) which is intended to make the process of installation both easier and more repetable.
+GridFire ships with an installer (`install.sh`) which is intended to make the process of installation both easier and more repeatable.

 #### Ease of Installation
-Both scripts are intended to automate installation more or less completly.
+Both scripts are intended to automate installation more or less completely.
 This includes dependency checking.
 In the event that a dependency cannot be found they try to install (after explicitly asking for user permission).
 If that does not work they will provide a clear message as to what went wrong.